KrishnaNarwade/Financial-Expense-Manager-/README.md

  These are [log](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Maven_Jenkins_log) and [config.xml](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/java_maven_config.xml) files for it.

 Theese are [log] and config.xml files for it.

 # 9) IDE
 I choosed Visual studio as an IDE for this Project
-VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more
+VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more.

 My Faviourite Shortcut tools are
 1) ctrl + L : It allows me to clear the output console
 2) Alt+Click : It Inserts a cursor
+3) Ctrl+Shift+N : It opens new window/instance
+4) Ctrl+Shift+W : It Close window/instance
 # 10) Domain Specific Language

 My DSL is realted to my Expense Tracker project.